THE 2025 ASIA MINOR TRAVEL SEMINAR

 Fellowship

-Most participant expenses for the Summer Asia Minor Travel Seminar will be covered by the NY Life Insurance Company Center for the Study of Hellenism in Pontus and Asia Minor at Hellenic College Holy Cross.
+Most participant expenses for the Summer Asia Minor Travel Seminar will be covered by the New York Life Insurance Company Center for the Study of Hellenism in Pontus and Asia Minor at Hellenic College Holy Cross.

-The Summer Fellowship is worth approximately $5,000.00, which includes cost of hotel accommodations (shared double rooms), some meals, travel from Athens to Western Turkey (Izmir, Ayvalik, Bergama, Bursa, Iznik, and Istanbul), and tours.
-Each participant will receive a reimbursement of up to $1,500 for international (US-Athens round-trip) travel.
+The Summer Fellowship is worth approximately $6,000.00, which includes the cost of hotel accommodations (shared double rooms), some meals, round-trip travel from Athens- to Black Sea coast of Turkey and tours.
+Each participant will receive a reimbursement for up to $1,500 for International (US/Athens round-trip) travel.
 Final reimbursement of $250 will be released upon submission of final paper.

 Each student accepted as a Summer Fellow is required to pay a $750.00 registration fee.
 Travel arrangements to and from the United States are the responsibility of each participant.
 Student participants are responsible for their international travel to/from Athens.

-All participants must comply with the standards and practices set forth by the Stockton University Office of International Studies.
-Upon acceptance into the seminar, students will be responsible for the payment of the $750.00 fee due when registering online with the Stockton College Global Engagement Office website.
+All participants must comply with the standards and practices set forth by the Stockton University Office of Global Engagement.

 ADDITIONAL INFORMATION